Ajten1994/python-package-manager/README.md

 ## Features

-- **Identify Unused Packages**: Scan your project to find Python packages listed in your `requirements.txt` file that are not used in your codebase.
+- **Identify Unused Packages**: Scan your project to find Python packages that are not used in your codebase.
 - **Remove Unused Packages**: Easily remove unused Python packages directly from VS Code.

 ### Identify Unused Packages

-Use the command `Identify Unused Python Packages` to scan your project and list unused packages.
+Use the command `Python Package Manager: Identify Unused Python Packages` to scan your project and list unused packages.

 ![Identify Unused Packages]

 ### Remove Unused Packages

-Use the command `Remove Unused Python Packages` to uninstall unused packages directly from your virtual environment.
+Use the command `Python Package Manager: Remove Unused Python Packages` to uninstall unused packages directly from your virtual environment.

 ![Remove Unused Packages]